Transport Options for El Prat Barcelona Airport City Centre

 Getting to & from Barcelona Airport by TMB Metro

-Con: An airport metro ticket costs 5.15 euros for a single ticket.
+- Con: An airport metro single journey ticket costs 5.15 euros to get to the airport.
+Use Hola BCN card.

 The Metro L9 Sud is my preferred transport choice, BUT ONLY if I am flying from terminal 1.